San Diego State vs. Fresno State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- In 75% of Fresno State's games this season (6/8), the teams combined to score more than Saturday's total of 46.5.
+- Fresno State has combined with its opponents to score more than 45.5 points in six of eight games this season.

-- The combined points per game average of the two teams, 66.6, is 20.1 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 66.6, is 21.1 points more than Saturday's over/under.

-- The 36.6 combined points per game that these two squads have allowed this season are 9.9 fewer than the 46.5 over/under in this contest.
+- These two squads combine to surrender 36.6 points per game, 8.9 fewer than this contest's over/under.

-- The average total in Aztecs games this season is 43.3, 3.2 points fewer than Saturday's total of 46.5 .
+- The Aztecs and their opponents score an average of 43.3 points per game, 2.2 fewer than Saturday's total.

-- The 46.5-point over/under for this game is 14.7 points below the 61.2 points per game average total in Bulldogs games this season.
+- The 45.5-point over/under for this game is 15.7 points below the 61.2 points per game average total in Bulldogs games this season.

 San Diego State Stats and Trends

-- The Aztecs have covered the spread twice this season when favored by 1 point or more (in four chances).
+- This season, the Aztecs have two against the spread wins in four games as a favorite of 1 point or more.

-- San Diego State's games this year have gone over the total in three out of seven opportunities (42.9%).
+- San Diego State has gone over the point total in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- San Diego State is 4-1 against the spread and 5-0 overall this season when the team puts up more than 20.9 points.
+- San Diego State is 4-1 against the spread and 5-0 overall this season when the team notches more than 20.9 points.

-- San Diego State is 2-1 against the spread and 3-0 overall when the team amasses over 338.6 yards.
+- When San Diego State totals over 338.6 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Aztecs have seven giveaways this season, while the Bulldogs have 15 takeaways .
+- The Aztecs have turned the ball over seven times this season, eight fewer than the Bulldogs have forced (15).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.